Wyndham, Western Australia: History

 Wyndham is within traditional Doolboong country.

 The first European to visit the area was Phillip Parker King in 1819.
 He was instructed to find a river "likely to lead to an interior navigation into the great continent".
 He sailed into Cambridge Gulf, which he named after the Duke of Cambridge, and then sailed up a river which was subsequently named after him.
 Finding no fresh water on the mudflats, he departed.

 Wyndham was established on 14 April 1886, by government resident and warden Charles Danvers Price, who led a party including commissioner of crown lands John Forrest on the Adelaide Steamship Company mail steamer SS Albany.

 Price selected Wyndham as the name for the new town, after Walter George Wyndham, the young stepson of the governor of Western Australia Sir Frederick Napier Broome.

-By late-1886, the town was booming and there were three hotels at the port, one of which was a two-storey building, and two taverns at Three Mile Camp, as well as stores, bootmakers' and butchers' shops, a billiard room, a soda water factory, commission agencies, auctioneers and other businesses.
+By late 1886, the town was booming and accommodated at least three licensed hotels at the port, the Wyndham Hotel, the Custom House Hotel, and the Queensland Hotel located along O’Donnell Street.
+The Wyndham Hotel was a substantial two storey building.
+Hospitality infrastructure extended beyond the port, with taverns established at both Three Mile Camp and Twenty Mile Camp, supporting the movement of travellers and miners.
+The town also featured stores, bootmakers’ and butchers’ shops, a billiard room, a soda water factory, commission agencies, auctioneers, and other businesses.

 Ships brought in at least five thousand miners, who headed off to the Halls Creek goldfields.
 During this boom there were times when up to 16 vessels were moored in Cambridge Gulf.

 However, by 1888, the gold rush at Halls Creek had ended and the fortunes of Wyndham declined.
 It became a tiny settlement serving the pastoral interests in the East Kimberley.
 By 1912, money had virtually disappeared from the Wyndham economy, and purchases were paid for using promissory notes known as "shinplasters".

 In 1942, during World War II, the town and its aerodrome were attacked on four occasions by Japanese aircraft.

 Wyndham's significance as a service centre was crucial for the construction of the Ord River Diversion Dam and the town of Kununurra in the early 1960s.
 With the rise of Kununurra as a larger population centre, the significance of Wyndham as a service centre had diminished by the 1980s.
 Wyndham has regained significance as the port for the region with new mines shipping ore from the port.